dennisfrymire/mae-project2-demo/README.md

 - I would to continue to tweak the design overall.

+- More useful navigation - being able to go back and forth between journal entries with 'next' and 'last' buttons

 - Making the page responsive for tablet and mobile.

 - The index page of each category has a movie quote, book quote, or song lyric.
 My initial idea was to have arrays of quotes that would be randomly generated each time the pages are reloaded.